 Register to vote

-The way we all register to vote is changing.
-The new system is called ‘Individual Electoral Registration’ and instead of using a household form to register to vote, everyone will take individual responsibility for their own registration.
-The quickest and easiest way to register is online
+The way we all register to vote has changed.
+The system is now called ‘Individual Electoral Registration’ and instead of using a household form to register to vote, everyone will take individual responsibility for their own registration.
+The quickest and easiest way to register is online.

 Registration can now be done online at www.gov.uk/register-to-vote - you will need the following in order to apply: